innovationmerge/DailyCodeHub2020/README.md

 Day 33 - Python program to transpose a dataframe

 Day 34 - Python program to Add a new column to an existing Pandas DataFrame

+Day 35 - Python program to Remove the dash(-) from all element in the Series

+Day 36 - Python program to convert date strings into the datetime objects.

+Day 37 - Python program to convert string to int and add a number using pandas apply function

+Day 38 - Python program to flatten JSON array under the same key using pandas explode function

+Day 39 - Python program to set required column as Index by using pandas set_index function

+Day 40 - Python program to assigns a rank to the values using pandas rank function

+Day 41 - Python program to show how much memory is used by dataframe in bytes using pandas memory_usage function

+Day 42 - Python program to calculate the percent change through the values in a series using pandas pct_change function

+Day 43 - MSP430G2553 | Bare Minimum code needed to get started with MSP430 and Energia

+Day 44 - MSP430G2553 | Program to Blink an LED on for one second, then off for one second, repeatedly

+Day 45 - MSP430G2553 | Program to read a digital input from on board Pin 5 and print  state out to the Energia Serial Monitor.

+Day 46 - MSP430G2553 |  Program to Read an IR Sensor analog input on pin A3 and Decide weather Object Detected or not

+Day 47 - MSP430G2553 | Program to Read an Vibration Sensor analog input on pin A3 and Decide weather Vibration is Detected or not